 Edith & Corey Pass

-The pattern merged of early morning walks and Day 4 was one of my favourites due to the reflection of Mount Rundel in Vermillion Lake.
-It took us around 35 mins to walk from Caribou Lodge and it was not the most inspiring route but the reward and photos were worth it.
+The pattern of early morning walks and Day 4 of the Canadian Rockies Trip was one of my favourites due to the reflection of Mount Rundle in Vermillion Lake.
+It took us around 35 mins to walk from the Caribou Lodge, and it was not the most inspiring route, but the reward and photos were worth it.
 On the walk back, we popped into Good Earth Coffee and got some coffee for breakfast.
-It was our first experience of being asked for tips for coffee which felt weird compared to the UK.
+It was our first experience of being asked for tips for coffee, which felt weird compared to the UK.

 Edith & Corey

-We wanted a day hike not far from Banff and several blogs recommended Cory & Edith Pass as one of the best hikes in the National Park.
-The trailhead is only a 15min drive away from the town and I would suggest getting there before 10am as there is limited parking.
-We decided to ascend up the Edith valley and descend Cory which mean a challenging climb to start.
-There are great view of Bow Valley as you zigzag up the relentless 5km climb with 1000m of climbing.
-The heat and sun was tiring as we ascended so many stops were needed while in the treeline.
-Roisin had some Garmin watch tracking issues which meant water stops for me.
+We wanted a day hike not far from Banff, and several blogs recommended Cory & Edith Pass as one of the best hikes in the National Park.
+The trailhead is only a 15min drive away from the town, and I would suggest getting there before 10am as there is limited parking.
+We decided to ascend the Edith valley and descend Cory, which means a challenging climb to start.
+There are great views of the Bow Valley as you zigzag up the relentless 5km climb with 1000m of climbing.
+The heat and sun were tiring as we ascended, so many stops were needed while in the treeline.
+Roisin had some Garmin watch tracking issues, which meant water stops for me.

 Banff

-The advantage of not driving far to hike was we got back into town in time for happy hour!
+The advantage of not driving far to hike was that we got back into town in time for happy hour!
 Lupo is an Italian restaurant with a terrace where we enjoyed cocktails and pizza with a view of Mount Rundel.
-We were impressed by the quality of the Pizza given how cheap ($16) and got delicious Italian inspired cocktails for $7 each.
+We were impressed by the quality of the pizza, given how cheap ($16) and got delicious Italian-inspired cocktails for $7 each.
 After a lovely meal, we shopped in the outdoor shops such as the North Face, Lululemon, Patagonia and Monod Sports.
-I was gifted up a Banff North Face T-Shirt and gave Roisin a small cuddly black bear called Bow (after the valley).
-The Banff National Park Administration Building is Scottish inspired and has fantastic views back across town.
+I was gifted a Banff North Face T-Shirt and gave Roisin a small, cuddly black bear called Bow (after the valley).
+The Banff National Park Administration Building is Scottish-inspired and has fantastic views back across town.

 Icefields Parkway